Attention Teaching Applicants:

 collaboration within Arts, Sciences, and Engineering.

-It would seem safe to say that, after almost 50 years as a vital,
+It would seem safe to say that after 50 years as a vital,

 thriving part of the university, the Experimental College is no